String topology of finite groups of Lie type: Construction of the string products: Proof of Theorem , part 1

-\begin{rem} The equivalence in Lemma~\ref{lm:orientation} is not unique: the set of all such equivalences form an $\F_\ell^\times$--torsor, as follows by reversing the argument in the proof of Lemma~\ref{lm:orientation}.
-The choice of such an equivalence should be thought of as an $H\F_\ell$--orientation for the ``sphere bundle'' $Q$.
-For the purposes of constructing the pairings of Theorem~\ref{thm:pairings} and the maps $\iota$ and $\rho$ of Theorem~\ref{thm:algstr}, we (arbitrarily) fix one such an orientation.
-The pairings and maps associated to different choices of orientation only differ from each other by multiplication by an element of $\F_\ell^\times$. \end{rem}
+\begin{rem} The equivalence \eqref{eq:omegapiunivtriv} in Lemma~\ref{lm:omegapipipitriv} is not unique: the set of all such equivalences forms an $\F_\ell^\times$--torsor, as follows by reversing the argument in the proof of Lemma~\ref{lm:omegapipipitriv}.
+The choice of such an equivalence should be thought of as an $H\F_\ell$--orientation for the ``sphere bundle'' $\omega_{\pi(\pi_1,\pi_2)}$ over $P(\pi_1,\pi_2)$.
+This indeterminacy in the construction of the pairing $\stringprod'$ parallels the one found in the construction of the pairing $\stringprod$, which depended on the choice of an orientation for $G$ (encoded as the choice of an isomorphism $H^d(G)\isom \F_\ell$ in \eqref{as:gorientation}).
+Notice that changing the choice of equivalence \eqref{eq:omegapiunivtriv} results in pairings $\stringprod'$ which differ from each other by some nonzero scalar multiple. \end{rem}